-Documents or other information submitted by IHL and obtained by the Evaluation Panel, ETAC staff, and ETAC members in connection with the accreditation exercise shall be treated as confidential.
+Documents or other information obtained by the Evaluation Panel, ETAC staff, and ETAC members in connection with the accreditation exercise shall be treated as confidential.

 6.12 Expenses

 The IHL shall bear all the costs incurred for carrying out activities related to the approval and accreditation of a programme.